growthboot/Javascript-Q/README.md

 QueryChain Library
 ----------------
 is a very small JavaScript library intended to reduce the data transfer and memory usage on your websites or apps compared to most standard libraries avialable.
-Our main goals behind this library is to maintain a very small core library that can be used to build a very dynamic UI easily while maintaining its ability to be expanded on with plugins.
+Our main goals behind this library is to maintain a very small core that can be used to build a dynamic UI easily while maintaining its ability to be expanded on with plugins.
 In most cases the just QueryChain core should be all that is needed to build a fully dynamic and ajax website UI.

 ## Setup
 Include QueryChain q.js file into the head of your html document.